-Description The subjects comprise an extended one and a half storey detached house.
-Accommodation Ground floor: Entrance vestibule, hall, dining room, bedroom 6/snug, kitchen, w.c and living room.
-First floor: Landing, 5 bedrooms, bathroom and shower room.
-Gross internal floor area (sqm) The gross internal floor area extends to 225sq m or thereby.
-Neighbourhood and location The property is situated in a semi-rural location, on the outskirts of Elgin.
-Surrounding properties are of mixed type and character.
-Local amenities and transport links are available in the town of Elgin, located approximately 5 miles distant.
-Age 1880 Weather It was dry at the time of inspection.
+Description The subjects comprise a one and a half storey detached house.
+Accommodation Ground floor: Entrance porch, dining room, bedroom with en-suite bathroom, open planned dining/living and kitchen area, rear hall, pantry, utility room, separate w.c, boiler room, study/bedroom, sitting room and side vestibule.
+First floor: Two landings, main bedroom with en-suite bathroom and dressing room, 3 bedrooms, bathroom and shower room.
+Gross internal floor area (sqm) The gross internal floor area extends to 377sq m or thereby.
+Neighbourhood and location The property is situated in a residential area in the town of Forres.
+Surrounding properties are of similar age and character.
+Usual amenities and transport links are available within a reasonable distance.
+The subjects are accessed by way of a shared private road.
+Age 1895 Weather It was dry at the time of inspection.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney heads are of stone and synthetic stone construction, dressed in lead and mortar flashings, where visible from ground level.
+The chimney heads are of stone construction, dressed in lead flashings, where visible from ground level.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched, timber framed and covered with slates, with a metal ridge.
-Access into the main and extension roof spaces are via ceiling hatches located on the landing.
-The main roof space has been boarded with insulation material visible beneath.
-The extension roof space has insulation material laid between and over the joists.
+The roof is of pitched timber design, incorporating some dormer features, being overlaid with natural slates.
+The roof incorporates a metal ridge detail.
+The main bedroom dormer is of timber frame design incorporating a flat felt roof.
+The dormer cheeks are finished in slate.
+Access into the roof space are via hatches located in the rear hall, utility room, one on each landing and in the bathroom.
+Insulation material has been laid.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater discharge is via uPVC gutters and downpipes.
+The gutters and downpipes are of cast-iron construction.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main external walls measure approximately 600 millimetres in thickness and are of solid stone construction.
-The external walls measure approximately 520 millimetres in thickness and appear to be of cavity blockwork construction, faced with stone externally with a rendered gable.
-Windows, external doors and Internal and external doors were opened and closed where keys joinery were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-The windows, back door and patio doors are of a double glazed There are velux windows located on the first floor level and a light tunnel in the shower room.
+The main walls are of pointed solid stone construction.
+The pantry is of a basic timber frame and timber clad construction.